Giwargis of Christ

 The archdeacon during the first part of the reign of Mar Abraham was Givargis of Christ, who was on friendly terms with the Latin missionaries and was to be appointed the successor of Mar Abraham as metropolitan of India.
 Thus he should have become, according to the plans of Mar Abraham, supported by the Jesuits, the first indigenous Chaldaean Metropolitan of the St Thomas Christians.
 However, the last letter of Mar Abraham, where his requisition letter to the Pope to confirm Givargis' ordination as bishop of Palur and as his successor is dated 13 January 1584.
 While from another letter of the same Mar Abraham, we are informed that the consecration of Givargis failed because of the latter’s death.

 Great mural paintings in the Angamaly Cheriyapally church are; "Hell", "Last Judgement", also of mural paintings of the Bishops and the Archdeacon.

 Givargis of Christ died in Angamaly.
 He was buried in the St Mary's Church in Angamaly.
-His brother Yohannan was Archdeacon (1585–93) and another brother Jacob became Archdeacon in 1596.
+His brother Yohannan was Archdeacon (1585–93).

+Identity

+Giwargis of Christ was a nephew of Giwargis the Elder as recorded by Patriarch Mar Abdisho IV Maron in 1566.